 A student who has earned graduate credit from a regionally accredited institution(s) generally may transfer a maximum of six (6) semester hours into an approved degree program, or three (3) hours for certificate programs.
 These must be approved by the appropriate director of graduate studies.
-Some summer workshops, short courses, video courses, etc. may not be accepted as transfer credit.
+Some summer workshops, short courses, video courses, online/distance learning courses, etc. may not be accepted as transfer credit.